Quantum Wasserstein isometries on the qubit state space: Introduction

 It is a general phenomenon that concepts and notions that are well-established in the classical commutative world do not have a unique \lq\lq best" extension in the non-commutative world but there are many possible ways of generalization with pros and cons.
 This is the case concerning optimal transportation as well.
-Non-commutative optimal transport is a flourishing research field these days with several different promising approaches such as that of Biane and Voiculescu (free probability) \cite{Bi-Vo}, Carlen, Maas, Datta, and Rouzé (dynamical theory) \cite{CM,CM2,CM3,DR1,DR2}, Golse, Mouhot, and Paul (quantum many-body problems) \cite{CGP, CGP2, Golse-Mouhot-Paul, Golse-Paul, Golse1,Golse2}, De Palma and Trevisan (quantum channels) \cite{DPT}, or \.Zyczkowski and S\l omczy\'nski (semi-classical approach) \cite{Zs98, Zsi01}.
+Non-commutative optimal transport is a flourishing research field these days with several different promising approaches such as that of Biane and Voiculescu \cite{Bi-Vo}, Carlen, Maas, Datta, and Rouzé \cite{CM,CM2,CM3,DR1,DR2}, Golse, Mouhot, and Paul \cite{CGP, CGP2, Golse-Mouhot-Paul, Golse-Paul, Golse1,Golse2}, De Palma and Trevisan \cite{DP-M-T-L,DPT}, \.Zyczkowski and his collaborators \cite{KZ1,KZ2,KZ3,Zs98, Zsi01}, and Duvenhage \cite{RD1,RD2}.
 From our viewpoint, the most relevant approach is the one of De Palma and Trevisan involving quantum channels.
 We aim to explore the structure of isometries with respect to two distinguished quantum optimal transport distances.
 By isometry we mean a self-map of the state space preserving the quantum Wasserstein distance, without any further assumptions on surjectivity or injectivity.
 The existence of non-injective isometries is a surprising and fascinating phenomenon that cannot occur in a genuine metric setting.
 However, according to many of the approaches including that of De Palma and Trevisan \cite{DPT} which we follow, the quantum Wasserstein distance of states \emph{is not a genuine metric,} e.g., states may have positive distance from themselves.

 When working with a structure which carries a distance-structure, a natural question arises: \emph{can we describe the structure of distance preserving maps?} As Hermann Weyl said in \cite{Weyl}: “Whenever you have to do with a structure–endowed entity $\Sigma$ try to determine its group of automorphisms, the group of those element–wise transformations which leave all structural relations undisturbed.
 You can expect to gain a deep insight into the constitution of $\Sigma$ in this way.”
 In recent years, there has been a lot of activity concerning such questions, see e.g. \cite{BZ,bk2016,DolinarKuzma,DolinarMolnar,FJ1,FJ2,Kuiper,LP,JMAA,TAMS, RIMS,HIL,TnSn,Kloeckner-2010,Levy,Monclair,Niemiec,S-R,titkoskissgraf,Virosztek}.
 We highlight three papers which deals with the structure of Wasserstein isometries over Euclidean spaces \cite{TAMS,HIL,Kloeckner-2010}.
 In \cite{Kloeckner-2010} Kloeckner described the isometry group of the quadratic Wasserstein space $\mathcal{W}_2(\mathbb{R}^n)$.
 Later in \cite{TAMS} and \cite{HIL} we gave a complete characterisation of isometries of $p$-Wasserstein spaces over real and separable Hilbert spaces for all parameters $1\leq p < \infty$.